enriquedevs/DE-101-Practices/Practices/session_17_extract_load_adf/pre-setup.md

 ### Azure Datawarehouse Table

->Create the "AAPL_landing" table also in your data warehouse ("AdventureWorksDW").
+>Create the "AAPL_landing" table also in your data warehouse ("sqldw-adventureWorksdw").

 * Go to Data Studio
 * Under your connection: drop down the database list